Mollusk Man

 Distribution: Unknown

 Habitat: Leaf detritus, rotting wood, soil, under flat surfaces.
-Often seen on wet sidewalks on warm nights.

 Description: This slug is usually gray or brown in color.
 The head can stretch out far from the hood.